US Dollar Index Falls to Lowest Level in Four Years

 Copper foil product manufactured by SK Nexilis.
 Photo is unrelated to the article content.
 The Asia Business Daily DB

 Expanding global demand for AI data centers is also cited as a factor stimulating the market.
 On January 28 (local time), Tesla announced in its fourth-quarter earnings report that it had begun investing in robotics and AI.
 Meta and Microsoft also emphasized securing power infrastructure for data centers.
-Since high-voltage power lines are essential for the stable operation of AI data centers, the expansion of data centers is accompanied by increased investment in power transmission and distribution networks.
+Since high-voltage cables are essential for the stable operation of AI data centers, the expansion of data centers is accompanied by increased investment in power transmission and distribution networks.

 In the domestic cable and raw materials industries, expectations for improved performance are rising.
 According to the industry, copper accounts for more than 60% of the manufacturing cost of cables and up to 90% depending on the product category.
 Many cable supply contracts include clauses that link product prices to fluctuations in raw material costs, so rising copper prices lead to higher sales prices and increased revenue scale.